 In the body, oxalates come together with calcium and iron to make crystals.
 In most people, these crystals leave the body in urine.
 For some people, they can grow into kidney stones.
 This diet may lower the risk of certain types of kidney stones.

 Each person's body absorbs oxalates differently.
-This diet doesn't work for everyone.
+This diet does not work for everyone.
 You can still get all the nutrients you need without having too many oxalates.
-Talk to a dietitian.

 The diet limits oxalates to 50 milligrams (mg) each day.
 They are found in many foods.
-You will need to learn which foods you can limit and which foods you shouldn't eat.
+You will need to learn which foods you can limit and which foods you should not eat.

 It is hard to tell how many oxalates are in foods you eat using current standards.
 It can vary by food, cooking, processing, and growing factors.

 This chart lists foods that are low or moderate in oxalates.
-If you have calcium stones, you will need to lower sodium, too.
+People with calcium stones will also need to lower sodium.